Moo Shu Chicken

 Recipe Tips & Variations

-This is a simple recipe to make once you have all the ingredients.
+This is an easy moo shu chicken recipe to make once you have all the ingredients.
 As usual, I have some tips and tricks to set you up for success.
 Plus some fantastic ideas to play with if you want to divert from the norm.

 • Prep everything ahead of time.
 Because you are cooking at high temperatures, you will find that everything will move very quickly once you start tossing things in the pan.
 Having all of your ingredients sliced, diced, and ready to go before turning up the heat is beneficial.